kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

      waiting member pods for final binding only when the entire tree's constraints are satisfied.

+4. **`EventsToRegister`:**
+   Currently, the flat `GangScheduling` plugin's `EventsToRegister` method registers a subscription for `PodGroup` ADD events to promote blocked units.
+   To support multi-level hierarchies, we extend this method to additionally subscribe to `CompositePodGroup` ADD events.

+   Even though the scheduling specs (such as `minGroupCount`) are immutable under Alpha to limit design complexity, subscribing to `CompositePodGroup` Add events remains strictly required: as a controller dynamically creates and adds new nested child `CompositePodGroup` objects to the API server, their arrival modifies the runtime hierarchy tree structure, satisfying the parent CPG's `minGroupCount` threshold and promoting blocked root CPGs from the unschedulable queue.

 ##### Recursive Scheduling Cycle Execution
-In `schedule_one_podgroup.go`, the scheduler processes a popped root unit (a root `PodGroupInfo`) by running the recursive **`podGroupSchedulingDefaultAlgorithm`** routine.
+In `schedule_one_podgroup.go`, the scheduler processes a popped root unit (a root `PodGroupInfo`) by running **`groupRecursiveSchedulingDefaultAlgorithm`**, which is the recursive version of **`podGroupSchedulingDefaultAlgorithm`** routine.
 Throughout this recursive simulation phase, all pod-to-node assignments are tracked strictly **in memory** in the `nodeInfoSnapshot` as temporary state before final binding:

-1. **If the active node is a leaf `PodGroup`:** Runs the same logic as in the flat, single-level `PodGroupSchedulingDefaultAlgorithm` (simulating member pod placements in memory) and returns the status.
+1. **If the active node is a leaf `PodGroup`:** Runs the same logic as in the flat, single-level `podGroupSchedulingDefaultAlgorithm` (simulating member pod placements in memory) and returns the status.
-2. **If the active node is a `CompositePodGroup`:** Iterates through its nested child groups in their pre-sorted order, executing the recursive `podGroupSchedulingDefaultAlgorithm` sequentially.
+2. **If the active node is a `CompositePodGroup`:** Iterates through its nested child groups in their pre-sorted order, executing the recursive `groupRecursiveSchedulingDefaultAlgorithm` sequentially.
 After in-memory scheduling each child group, the scheduler invokes the extended `PlacementFeasible` checker under the parent `PodGroupInfo` to evaluate the CPG's current status, triggering distinct branches based on the returned result: